mdhabibi/mdhabibi/README.md

 - Data scientist and machine learning developer with over 10 years of experience in data science.
 - Expert in Python, C++, with a solid foundation in physics, mathematics, and statistics.
-- Expert in developing XAI modules to enhance decision-making transparency of DL black-box models for image, timeseries datasets.
+- Expert in developing XAI modules to enhance decision-making transparency of DL black-box models for images and timeseries.
 - Developer of the Open-Source Python Package (TelescopeML).
 - Lead developer of XAI module for TelescopeML (PyPI).
 - Developer of end-to-end AI/ML/DL projects, collaborating with cross-functional teams.